JMoore11235/Gods-Unchained-EXP-Bot/README.md

 Once you have made the appropriate changes (if any), you are ready to start using the bot.

+Make sure to use a War deck to maximize functionality (uses the slayer god power and can attack enemy gods.
+This funcitonality is very useful against other bots).

 Make sure that your immutable client is in full screen, and that whenever the game itself launches, that it is also full screen.
 Then just input: Control + Shift + Left Click, and you should be good to go!